 CALICO offers a workshop series the day before the conference officially begins.
 This year, our Research Partner at the University of Illinois at Urbana-Champaign, Dr. Randall Sadler, organized a 3-hour workshop focused on introducing educators to the use of VR for language learning

 Attendees had the chance to learn about the benefits of virtual reality, test out VR headsets, and explore applications that could be used for language learning.
-As Immerse is the only VR app created specifically for live instruction, attendees spent the bulk of their exploration time checking it out and talking about how it could be used with their own students.
-Dr. Thrasher also attended the workshop to give a demo of Immerse and answer attendees’ questions.
+As IMMERSE is the only VR app created specifically for live instruction, attendees spent the bulk of their exploration time checking it out and talking about how it could be used with their own students.
+Dr. Thrasher also attended the workshop to give a demo of IMMERSE and answer attendees’ questions.

 A dozen conference attendees seated around tables with Meta VR headsets and a screencast from inside the Immerse app projected on a screen at the back of the room.